Logo

 Tips to Prepare for Crystallized Intelligence Assessments

-Aptitude tests that measure crystallized intelligence are more streamlined and, usually, subject-oriented.
+Aptitude tests that measure crystallized intelligence are more streamlined and usually subject-oriented.
 So, you can segment your preparation time according to your strengths.
-For example, if you have excellent language proficiency, you do not need to devote too much time to language-based questions.
-Instead, you could utilize it to practice subjects in which you need more effort.
+For example, you do not need to devote too much time to language-based questions if you have excellent language proficiency.
+Instead, you could use it to practice subjects you need more effort in.

 3. Make a Study Schedule

 Study schedules ensure that you stay organized.
-Break down the subjects you need to prepare and allot the time based on your expertise in each.
-This practice allows you to stay on top of things while keeping your stress levels low.
+Break down the subjects you must prepare and allot the time based on your expertise.
+This practice lets you stay on top while keeping your stress levels low.

 4. Research the Test